zachtango/computer-networks/ch3_hw.md

 c. source S, destination A
 d. source S, destination B
 e.
 It's possible that the source port number is the same, but then they're differentiated by the source IP addresses.
 f.
 It's impossible that they're the same ports because they're from different processes on the same host.
-Processes can't share port numbers.
+Processes can't share port numbers on the same host.

 P2.
 The source and destination values are flipped for segments flowing from the server back to the clients' processes.